Learning to Validate the Quality of Detected Landmarks: Abstract

 \section{Abstract}

-We present a new loss function for the validation of image landmarks detected via Convolutional Neural Networks (CNNs).
+We present a new loss function for the validation of image landmarks detected via Convolutional Neural Networks (CNN).
 The network learns to estimate how accurate its landmark estimation is.
-This loss function is applicable to all regression-based location estimations and allows exclusion of unreliable landmarks from further processing.
+This loss function is applicable to all regression-based location estimations and allows the exclusion of unreliable landmarks from further processing.
 In addition, we formulate a novel batch balancing approach which weights the importance of samples based on their produced loss.
 This is done by computing a probability distribution mapping on an interval from which samples can be selected using a uniform random selection scheme.

-We conducted several experiments on the 300W facial landmark data.
-In the first experiment, the influence of our batch balancing approach is evaluated by comparing it against uniform sampling.
-Afterwards, we compare two networks with the state of the art and demonstrate the usage and practical importance of our landmark validation signal.
-The effectiveness of our validation signal is further confirmed by a correlation analysis over all landmarks.
-Finally, we show a study on head pose estimation of truck drivers on German highways and compare our network to a commercial multi-camera system.
+We conducted experiments on the 300W, AFLW, and WFLW facial landmark datasets.
+In the first experiments, the influence of our batch balancing approach is evaluated by comparing it against uniform sampling.
+In addition, we evaluated the impact of the validation loss on the landmark accuracy based on uniform sampling.
+The last experiments evaluate the correlation of the validation signal with the landmark accuracy.
+All experiments were performed for all three datasets. \keywords{landmark detection, landmark validation, deep learning, batch creation}